 Sojung explores cinematic media via digital technologies to reflect aesthetic and narrative experiences in cultural and philosophical contexts.
-Sojung’s works have been shown at many prestigious festivals around the world.
+Her works have been recognised at prestigious festivals and symposiums worldwide.
 Her interactive VR project Sleeping Eyes won the award of excellence in experience design at the Festival of International Virtual & Augmented Reality Stories (FIVARS).
-Sojung’s animated VR film Anonymous was screened at various international film and animation festivals, including BIAF in Bucheon, TSFM in Torino, TIAF in Tbilisi and ANIMAZE in Montreal.
-Sojung’s 360° autobiographical documentary film Floating Walk was nominated for Social Impact Media Awards in Los Angeles, and her dance film Poetry of Separation was screened at NDC in New York.
-Sojung’s experimentations into architectural cinema and digital storytelling were exhibited at many international symposiums and conferences, such as ISEA, ArtsIT, ICIDS, TEI, SIGCHI and more.
-She also curated and directed an art and technology exhibition called Somplexity funded by Seoul Foundation for Arts and Culture.
+Sojung’s animated VR film Anonymous was shown at various film and animation festivals, including BIAF in Bucheon, TSFM in Torino, TIAF in Tbilisi and ANIMAZE in Montreal.
+Sojung’s 360° autobiographical documentary film Floating Walk was nominated for Social Impact Media Awards in Los Angeles, and her dance film Poetry of Separation was selected for NDC in New York.
+Sojung’s experimentations into expanded cinema, performance and digital storytelling were presented at many academic conferences and venues.
+She has published a number of peer-reviewed articles as the first author; all publications are internationally recognized conference proceedings and journals such as ISEA, SIGCHI, ArtsIT, HCII, TEI, ICIDS, ACM Interaction and more.
+She also curated and directed a multidisciplinary art project called Somplexity funded by Seoul Foundation for Arts and Culture.